jorishr/notes-on-javascript/_basics/program_structure/program_structure.md

 	: console.log('-30');
 ```
 ### Switch case
 A switch statement is used as an alternate to multiple if/else statements.
-The switch expression is evaluated once and compared with the values of each defined CASE.
+The switch expression is evaluated once and compared with the values of each defined *case*.

 The switch statement uses the equality operator `===` for comparisons, thus values must be of the same data type to match.
 A `default` or catch all case can be defined when the expression does not match a case.
 ```js